henriquecustodia/blog/src/posts/angular-15-how-to-use-the-directive-composition-api.md

 ![](/images/uploads/result1.PNG)

 We can use this new API to reuse a lot of code.
-It's really amazing.
+It's amazing.

 ### Exposing the directive's input

-When adding Inputs and Outputs to a directive, we need to expose those ones to the component to be able to use them.
+When adding Inputs and Outputs to a directive, we need to expose those to the component to be able to use them.
 There are the **input** and **output** in the **hostDirectives** property because of it.

 The following example adds an Input property to the BoxDirective.